jessezach/RobotEyes/README.md

 Visual Regression Library for Robot Framework

-Uses Imagemagick to compare images and create a diff image.
+Uses Imagemagick to Compare Images and create a diff image.
 Custom Report to view baseline, actual and diff images.
 View passed and failed tests.
 Blur regions (only for selenium) within a page to ignore comparison (helpful when there are dynamic elements like text etc in a page).
 Support SeleniumLibrary(tested) , Selenium2Library(tested) and AppiumLibrary(not tested).
 ## Requirements
 - Install the `robotframework-eyes` library using `pip`:
 ```